tententgc/discordbot_python/README.md

 # discordbot_python
-This is a bot discord from python languese
+This is a bot discord from python language